How Lettering Changed My LifeLisa Funk @ 2020-02-25 00:14:06 -0700

 -Take some time every day to write and ponder.
 Take out a quote and write and re-write it.
 You can just start with your "regular handwriting" or practice mimicking a font you love or you can play around with the layout.
 As you do this, those positive words will engrave themselves in your mind and heart.
 You will think about how you want to live a more intentional life and it will be a blessing to you! (*Just be aware of copyright issues if you plan to sell any of your designs.
 If you are just making them for yourself, you should be fine. :)

 -Try memorizing while you write.
 Sometimes when I have a verse or quote that I want to memorize, it's the perfect time to do it while I'm lettering it over and over again.
 It's soothing, therapeutic and inspiring.
 Give it a try!

 -Share your inspiration.
 Whether you do this by posting on your Instagram account, hanging it on your fridge, taking a picture of it to text to a friend or giving it away to a neighbor, spread the love!
 You will be amazed at how good it feels to spread light and positivity this way.
 The world can use every ounce of light and goodness we have to share!

 So my friend, THIS is why I love lettering.
 THIS is why I teach classes.
 Because I want you to have this joy too!
-Whether you end up taking the course we are creating (which should be released less than a month from today!) or learning another way, I hope lettering changes your life too.
+Whether you end up taking one of our courses, start a routine practice with one of our Daily Mindful Lettering books, or learning another way, I hope lettering changes your life too.
 I hope it brings you MEANING and JOY and LOVE.
 And that you can then share those things with the world.
 I know I may not have met you yet in person but if you've made it all the way to the end of this email, I really do LOVE YOU!
 Thank you for your care and support.
 It means more to me than you'll ever know.